Consistent End-to-End Estimation for Counterfactual Fairness: Discussion

 \section{Discussion}

-\textbf{Flexibility:} Our method works with various data types.
-In particular, it works with both discrete and multi-dimensional sensitive attributes, which are common in practice \citep{DeArteaga.2022}.
-It can also be straightforwardly extended to, e.g., continuous target variables.
+\textbf{Flexibility:} We follow the \emph{Standard Fairness Model} \cite{plecko2022causal}.
+Our method works with various data types.
+In particular, it works with both discrete and multi-dimensional sensitive attributes (see Appendix~\ref{app:multi_sensitive}).
 Our further method offers to choose the fairness-accuracy trade-off according to needs in practice.
 By choosing a large counterfactual fairness weight $\lambda$, our method enforces counterfactual fairness in a strict manner.
 Nevertheless, by choosing $\lambda$ appropriately, our method supports applications where practitioners seek a trade-off between performance and fairness.

-\textbf{Limitations.} We acknowledge that our method for counterfactual fairness rests on mathematical assumptions, in line with prior work.
-Further, as with all research on algorithmic fairness, we usher for a cautious, responsible, and ethical use.
-Sometimes, unfairness may be historically ingrained and require changes beyond the algorithmic layer.
+\textbf{Limitations:} As with all research on algorithmic fairness, we usher for a cautious, responsible, and ethical use.
+Sometimes, unfairness may be historically ingrained and require changes beyond the algorithmic layer such as changing sociotechnical parts around data collection or deployment \cite{DeArteaga.2022}.

-\textbf{Conclusion:} Our work provides a novel method for achieving predictions under counterfactual fairness.
-Thanks to our combination of the counterfactual mediator regularization with GAN, our \methodshort addresses key shortcomings of existing baselines that are based on inferring latent variables, and our \methodshort thus achieves state-of-the-art performance.
+\textbf{Broader impact:} We offer a novel method for counterfactual fairness, which may help to reduce bias against minorities and other marginalized groups.
+We expect that our theoretical guarantees are especially useful from a regulatory perspective and to promote trust among users.